hecoding/lamp-comp-docs/docs/source/connecting.rst

    In the CVC, the default port for ``ssh`` connections is ``22345``, so don't forget to specify it in your command.

 If you're inside the university network, domain names can also be used.
-If I were to connect to a server I could use the IP (``xxx.xxx.xxx.115``) or its more simple name
+I.e., if I were to connect to a server I could use the IP address ``xxx.xxx.xxx.115`` or simply:

 .. code-block:: bash